chainguard-dev/edu/content/chainguard/administration/cloudevents/image-copy-gcr/index.md

 Certain interactions with Chainguard resources will emit [CloudEvents](/chainguard/administration/cloudevents/events-reference/) that you or an application can subscribe to.
 This allows you to do things like receive alerts when a user downloads one or more of your organization's private Images or when a new Image gets added to your organization's registry.

 This tutorial is meant to serve as a companion to the [Image Copy GCP](https://github.com/chainguard-dev/platform-examples/tree/main/image-copy-gcp) example application.
-It will guide you through setting up infrastructure to listen for `push` events on an organization's private registry and mirror any new Images in the registry to a repository in a GCP Artifact Registry repository.
+It will guide you through setting up infrastructure to listen for `push` events on an organization's private registry and mirror any new Chainguard Images in the registry to a repository in a GCP Artifact Registry repository.

 ## Prerequisites